 1. The more a trading system wins in the past, the more it risks losing in the future.

 2. An under-optimized trading system has more chances to win in the future.
-They perform relatively poorly during the “In the Sample” period but give a positive return during the “Out Of the Sample” period.
+It performs relatively poorly during the “In the Sample” period but gives a positive return during the “Out of the Sample” period.

 3. The definition of under-optimization is subjective.
 Sometimes, the choice can be difficult because of missing values.